What are Pot Odds?

 What is the Point?

 Understanding the maths is very important to being a long-term winner at poker.
 Decision making is often based on the maths aspect, is a call profitable?
-Are they bluffing often enough? etc. In order to use pot odds effectively, a poker player combines the context of the situation with the odds at hand.
-It also allows one to manipulate the pot odds and enforce errors on the part of your opponents – a key skill requirement.
+Are they bluffing often enough? etc. In order to use poker maths effectively, a poker player combines the context of the situation with the odds at hand.
+It also allows one to manipulate the pot odds and enforce errors on the part of your opponents.
+This is a key skill requirement for winning poker.

 Let’s look at an example of how pot odds could be used for important decision making.